cb-cities/sierra-charlie/README.md

 ### Building the project

-Building the project in production mode performs all code optimisations:
+To build the project, give the following command:

 ```
 npm run build
 ```

-### Running the project

-You are now ready to run the project.
-Start a local HTTP server using the following command:
+If the build is successful, the project is ready to run.
+Start a local HTTP server:

 ```
 npm start
 ```

-Finally, navigate to the following address in your web browser:
+Finally, navigate to the following address in a web browser:

 [http://localhost:3000/](http://localhost:3000/)